BlueBrain/NeuroMorphoVis/README.md

 ![](docs/artifacts/interface-images/neuromorphovis-interface.png "NeuroMorphoVis Interface")

 ### Command Line Options
+_NeuroMorphoVis_ has a rich command line interface that would make it easy to connect it to a web interface or use it to accomplish multiple tasks in an automated way.
+A list of all the command line options and their description are available in this [page](docs/user/modules/cli/cli.md).

 ### Configuration Files
 Users can easily configure _NeuroMorphoVis_ via editable configuration files.
 Instructions to write and use configurations files are available in this [page](docs/user/modules/configurations/configurations.md).

 ### Modules